gdams/adoptium/content/blog/eclipse-temurin-8u372-11019-1707-and-2001-available/index.md

 Adoptium will not be releasing JDK 20.0.1 for Linux PPC64le, s390x, arm32, and AIX ppc64 due to issues found in testing.
 These platforms may be released at a later date if the issues are resolved in the implementation.

-### Changes to Root Certificate Authorities (Root CAs)

-This release contains the following Root CA changes as described in the [Mozilla Meta-bug #1804498](https://bugzilla.mozilla.org/show_bug.cgi?id=1804498)

 **Additions:**

 * Add BJCA Global Root CA1 and CA2 root certificates